Introduction to Git and GitHub

 1.2 - Download Git

-If you have Visual Studio 2019 installed, you'll have Git installed on your machine by default, but even so, you can check if it's installed with the following command in the terminal (cmd)
+If you have Visual Studio 2019 installed, you'll have git by default on your machine, but you can still check if it's installed with the following command in your terminal (cmd)

 git --version

-This will indicate if Git is installed.
-If not, you can download it from the official site for any version you need
+It will tell you if git is installed; if not, you can download it from the official page for the version you need

 https://git-scm.com/downloads